nepo-dev/nepo.dev/posts/reverse-engineer-android-app-api.md

 external resource the emulator asks for.
 It then uses those certificates to encrypt the messages sent to it, making it seem like the emulator is talking with the real server.
-In reality, though, it is decrypting and encrypting all the messages, so it knows **everything** the client and server are talking about.
+In reality, though, it is decrypting and encrypting all the messages with its own certificates, so it knows **everything** the client and server are talking about.
 And neither of them knows it is spying on them.

 If you read the documentation for mitmproxy you will see there are official instructions on how to install the certificate on mobile devices: you visit "`mitm.it`" in the browser, download the certificate and install it.
-Then you can see HTTPS traffic normally... but just in the browser.
+Then you can see decrypted HTTPS traffic in mitmproxy... but just the traffic generated by the browser.

 If we want to read HTTPS traffic from native apps, we need to install it as a **system certificate**.
-We will need root privileges for that.
-So we will launch the emulator specifying:
+We will need root privileges for that, so we will launch the emulator specifying:

 ```bash
 emulator -avd mitm-emulator -writable-system &